Exploring AI at a Mile High

 In a world where AI is everywhere, which software companies will get to keep charging premium prices...and which ones won't?

-A rally next week wouldn’t change the underlying story.
-Markets can rebound quickly; business models don’t.
+A continued rally on Friday or next week won't change the underlying story.
+Markets can rebound quickly, but business models do not.
 The question beneath the selloff is whether AI becomes a new profit engine for software, or a slow squeeze on the margins that made software look safe for so long.

 That’s why “Is software dead?” lands as more than an attention-getting line.
 No, software isn’t dead.
 But “software as we’ve priced it” may be – and we’re only at the beginning of figuring out who gets to keep charging premium prices in an AI-first economy.